flatironinstitute/spikeforest_old/working/prepare_recordings/descriptions/spf_paired_kampff.md

 Extracted subarray of 32 channels centered around the activity peak.

-TODO: james: describe this in more detail.
+TODO: describe this in more detail.
 Describe how you decided which recordings to use (based on SNR threshold).